Saturday, November 10, 2018

 Geography, Climate, and Vineyard

-The Margaux island is about one kilometer long and 300 meters wide (at the widest).
-It has a surface of about 20 hectares (roughly 50 acres), of which 14 hectares are planted with vines at about 1.5 meters below sea level, protected by the trees and also the levees/dikes surrounding the island.
+The Margaux island is about one kilometer long and 300 meters wide (at its widest).
+Its surface area is about 20 hectares (roughly 50 acres), of which 14 hectares are planted with vines at about 1.5 meters below sea level, protected by the trees and the levees/dikes surrounding the island.

-The island encompasses about 365 different varieties of fruit trees, forming a natural barrier, protecting the embankment from the passing Garonne who lends its rhythm to this natural oasis.
+The island encompasses about 365 varieties of fruit trees, forming a natural barrier protecting the embankment from the passing Garonne river, which lends its rhythm to this natural oasis.

 Benefiting from a micro-climate regulated and tempered by the mass of water of both the Garonne and Gironde estuaries, and from a location allowing for plenty of winds favorable to dry up the vineyard from the constant humidity in the air, the island is unfortunately also subject to the tidal range of the river, which can sometimes exceed about 4 meters (between the low tide and high tide) and overflow the levees (or dikes) surrounding the island, thus occasionally flooding the vineyard planted about 1.5 meters below sea level.

-The vineyard is about 35 years old on average, planted with a density of 5,000 to 6,200 vines per hectare, depending on the area on the island.
+The vineyard is about 35 years old on average and is planted with a density of 5,000 to 6,200 vines per hectare, depending on the area of the island.

-The Favarel family does not live on the island all year long, yet spend quite some time a year on the island to take part in the main phases of the wine production and assist on most major events.
+The Favarel family does not live on the island all year long, but they often come to participate in the main phases of the wine production and attend most major events.
 The work in the vineyard and at the cellar is done by a local, a "vigneron" tending the vineyard and helping with the winemaking, who lives on the island.

-Pierre (and his wife) live in Paris and are in charge of the marketing and promotion of the wines, yet, as stated earlier, not having studied agriculture nor viticulture or oenology, Pierre has to leave the French capital more frequently nowadays to go to the island, where he is slowly learning by watching the "vigneron" and participating as often as he can to the main events (harvest, fermentation, aging in barrels, etc...).
+Pierre (and his wife) live in Paris and are in charge of marketing and promoting the wines.
+However, as stated earlier, not having studied agriculture, viticulture, or oenology, Pierre has to leave the French capital more frequently nowadays to go to the island, where he is slowly learning by watching the "vigneron" and participating as often as he can in the main events (harvest, fermentation, aging in barrels, etc.).

 Type of Soil

-Ile Margaux has a special hydrogeological structure: a gradual sedimentation of blue clay and sand layers, alternatively hydrated and drained 4 times a day, following the tides rhythm and providing a permanent protection to the vines against heat and water stress or excess.
+Ile Margaux has a special hydrogeological structure: a gradual sedimentation of blue clay and sand layers, alternatively hydrated and drained four times a day, following the tides' rhythm and providing permanent protection to the vines against heat and water stress or excess.

 Grape Varieties

-The vineyard of Domaine de l'Ile Margaux is planted with 5 grape varieties, which confers complexity, texture, and structure to the wines:
+The vineyard of Domaine de l'Ile Margaux is planted with 5 grape varieties, which confer complexity, texture, and structure to the wines:

 • Merlot (45%)